 What do you love most about your work here at Ag Innovations?

-The diversity of different projects that we get to work on, from food systems to water projects.
+I love the diversity of different projects that we get to work on, from food systems to water projects.
 It really helps stretch my understanding and knowledge on natural resources.

 So I get to learn a lot about water and relevant water issues.
 I really love that it’s essentialized to California because I get to know more about the state that I was born and grew up in.